 In this environment I used a Microsoft IIS server on a Windows 10 Client, don’t forget to add the cfg extension to the MIME types.

-Now it’s time to create a text file with your favorite text editor.
+Now it’s time to create a text file with your favourite text editor.
 The text file in this example is called (ks.cfg).

 I have added two configuration files as samples, one with the minimum settings and one I normally use for my lab environment.